TrueWinter/simofa/README.md

 - Stopping the Simofa Deploy server doesn't always roll back the running deployments.
 This is due to Java instantly killing sub-processes if Simofa Deploy is stopped instead of waiting for them to finish.
 This also prevents the logs and status from being submitted before shutting down.

+## Plugins

+Simofa allows the development of plugins that interact with it.
+Official plugins are released alongside Simofa with `-plugin` in the name (this is not required for custom plugins), and their source code is stored in the `officialplugins` directory.

+Installing plugins is simple.
+Create a new directory called `plugins` in the same location as your `config.yml` and copy the plugin JAR file into this new directory.
+Then, start Simofa.
+If a plugin requires configuration, it should create a default configuration file in the `plugins` directory.
+After you configure the plugin, restart Simofa again.

+Documentation for the plugin API is available [here](https://javadoc.jitpack.io/dev/truewinter/Simofa/SimofaAPI/latest/javadoc/).

+**Important: Plugin support is still experimental and only a small portion of the API is currently available to plugins.**

 ## Development

 In addition to the above requirements, you will need the following to develop Simofa: